 Like our students in Cinquera, our students in San Isidro will have to travel by bus to get to the university, which is about 4 hours away.
 They spend their weeks at school and travel home to be with their families on the weekends.
 The scholarships that St. Sabina provides help the families cover the cost of tuition, room and board, and some miscellaneous expenses like internet fees and bus fare.
 For one student to complete one year of university studies, the cost is approximately $1300.
 While on scholarship, the students are required to attend a monthly meeting and do a monthly community service project, along with maintaining their grades.

 The young people in El Salvador that do not have the hope of an education have very few options.
 Even though they want to remain in El Salvador, many choose to migrate to the United States to find work and to avoid being forced into a gang.
 Unfortunately, many youth are recruited by gangs at very young ages.
-The Center for Exchange and Solidarity, the organization we work with for our El Salvador Scholarship Fund, states that “Education is the most powerful tool for the families to maintain their homes and to get out of extreme poverty.”
+The organization in El Salvador that coordinates the scholarship program, the Center for Exchange and Solidarity (CIS) states, “Education is the most powerful tool for the families to maintain their homes and to get out of extreme poverty.”
 It is often said that every young person that receives a scholarship is one less person that will join a gang.

-If you would like to sponsor a student, you may drop your donation in the collection basket or you can mail it to the parish office.
-You can also donate on your credit card or ACH payment by clicking the donate button at the top of this page.
-You can sponsor a student for 1 full year or ½ year.
+Our annual special collection to support our scholarship students will be held the weekend of October 1-2.
+You can also donate online with your credit card or ACH payment at any time.
+You can sponsor a student for 1 full year or ½ year, or make a donation of any amount.
 Any donation you can make will help.
-I appreciate your generosity in helping St. Sabina reach out to those that need our help.
-God Bless each and every one of you.
-My prayers are with you!
+Your generosity helps St. Sabina reach out to those that need our help.

 Students sponsored by St. Sabina